Frenchie Parents, and Grandparents.

 AKC Buster is a chunky happy guy.

 Buster has been retired and adopted out.
 We had kept some of his daughters (Corky and Cressy.
 My son has Meati, Gamora and Nebula.)
-We cant really use him for breeding anymore.
+We couldn't really use him for breeding anymore.
 He loves people and is a easy going boy.
 Great temperament, which he passed on to his daughters!

 He is super cute.
 He has lots of champions on his pedigree, and Champion sired!